v3io/v3cli/README.md

                                      set, the CLI checks for a v3io.yaml configuration file in the current directory.
 CLI flags override file cconfiguration
                                      Example: "~/cfg/my_v3io_cfg.yaml".
-  -c, --container string             The name of an Iguazio Continous Data Platform data container.
-Example: "bigdata".
   -h, --help                         help for v3ctl -v, --log-level string[="debug"]   Verbose output.
 You can provide one of the following logging
                                      levels as an argument for this flag by using the assignment